bronsondunbar/fancify-template/README.md

 # Fancify template

-HTML5, CSS and JQuery template
+HTML5, CSS and JQuery website template.

 Template can be setup using CodeKit